AlbertoCorradinPhD/IndyRAG-assessment/README.md

 Nevertheless, this repository includes representative samples of every type of artifact produced during the assessment, providing reviewers with access to the material on which the following paper is based:

-IndyRAG: an interactive, multimodal, and multi-agent RAG system for industrial applications
+*IndyRAG: an interactive, multimodal, and multi-agent RAG system for industrial applications.* Corradin and Melchior (2026).

 The evaluation results are an exception: they are provided in full in this repository.